gardener/documentation/website/documentation/tutorials/dynamic-pvc/_index.md

 pvc-06c81c30-72ea-11e8-ada2-aa3b2329c8bb   9Gi        RWO            Retain           Bound     default/postgresdb-pvc   default                  45m
 ```

-#### Deployment
+### Deployment

 Once a PVC is created, you can use it in your container via `volumes.persistentVolumeClaim.claimName`.
-In below
+In the below
-example, pvc **postgresdb-pvc** is mounted as readable and writable, and in `volumeMounts` two paths in the container are mounted to subfolders in the volume.
+example, the PVC **postgresdb-pvc** is mounted as readable and writable, and in `volumeMounts` two paths in the container are mounted to subfolders in the volume.

 ```yaml
 apiVersion: apps/v1